cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 The root is the **AppHash**, or the hash of the application state of the counterparty blockchain that this client is representing.
 This root hash is particularly important because it is the root hash used on a receiving chain when verifying [Merkle](https://en.wikipedia.org/wiki/Merkle_tree) proofs associated with a packet coming over IBC, to determine whether or not the relevant transaction has been actually been executed on the sending chain.
 If the Merkle proof associated with a packet commitment delivered by a relayer successfully hashes up to this `ConsensusState` root hash, it is certain that the transaction was actually executed on the sending chain and included in the state of the sending blockchain.

-The following is an example of how the Tendermint client handles this Merkle [proof verification](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/core/23-commitment/types/merkle.go).
-The [ICS-23 spec](https://github.com/cosmos/ibc/tree/master/spec/core/ics-023-vector-commitments) addresses how to construct membership proofs, and the [ICS-23 implementation](https://github.com/confio/ics23) currently supports Tendermint IAVL and simple Merkle proofs out of the box.
+The following is an example of how the CometBFT client handles this Merkle [proof verification](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/core/23-commitment/types/merkle.go).
+The [ICS-23 spec](https://github.com/cosmos/ibc/tree/master/spec/core/ics-023-vector-commitments) addresses how to construct membership proofs, and the [ICS-23 implementation](https://github.com/confio/ics23) currently supports CometBFT IAVL and simple Merkle proofs out of the box.

 <HighlightBox type="note">

-Non-Tendermint client types may choose to handle proof verification differently.
+Non-CometBFT client types may choose to handle proof verification differently.

 </HighlightBox>